ngrx/ngrx.github.io/store/api/action_reducer.md

 ### signature: `ActionReducer<T>(state: T, action: Action): T`

 A reducer function outputting appropriate slice of state, given the previous state and current action.
+Reducers accept the previous state slice and an action containing a type and optional payload.

+> :bulb: More: Reducer Recipes

 #### Example - Basic Reducer
 ```ts